Skip to content ↓

 We aim to personalise the learning and support that we offer for children who are eligible for Pupil Premium Funding.
 We recognise that it is not just academic barriers that children have to learning therefore our strategy for improvement looks at the academic, engagement and enrichment barriers to learning and how we aim to overcome these barriers for children who qualify for Pupil Premium funding.
 Some of the ways we aim to spend the funding include:

-• A fully inclusive curriculum – intent, implementation, impact
+• A fully inclusive and adapted curriculum

-• Home school link worker
+• Support from our home school link worker for emotional well-being

 Measuring Impact